lewishowles/components/src/components/content/data-table/data-table.md

 - type: `boolean`
 - default: `false`

 Whether to enable selection.
-When enabled, a new column is added to the start of the table to include selection checkboxes, and v-model on the table returns the selected rows' data.
+When enabled, a new column is added to the start of the table with selection checkboxes.
+Bind `v-model` to provide the selected raw rows and receive user changes.

 ### `searchPlaceholder`